GeorgiGeorgievShett/OpenEcho/README.md

 # OpenEcho

-**OpenEcho** is a tool designed to check the registration of email addresses across a range of popular websites.
+**OpenEcho** is a tool designed to check the registration of email addresses across a range of popular bulgarian websites.
 Inspired by similar tools like [holehe](https://github.com/AnonymouX/holehe), OpenEcho provides a streamlined way to verify if an email address is associated with accounts on various online platforms.

 ## Features